srcspider/nightdragon/README.md

  * insert an appropriate domain name, ie. `www.exmple.com`, or `example.com`
  * set up an apropriate path base, ie. `/` for root, `/some/path/` for folder based sites
+ * set the site's development mode to on if you're doing development (by default development mode is off)
  * set up caching (by default caching is turned on)

  * set the `private.files` value to the appropriate path to your private files,